Chileshe Kapwepwe: Background and education

 Chileshe Mpundu Kapwepwe was born in Zambia on 10 July 1958.
-(Birthday needs editing.
-Why a different birthday with her twin sister Mulenga Kapwepwe?)
 She has a twin sister, Mulenga Mpundu Kapwepwe, who is an author and co-founder of the Zambian Women's History Museum.
 Chileshe Kapwepwe holds a Master of Business Administration and is a Chartered Certified Accountant.
 She is a Fellow of the Association of Chartered and Certified Accountants (ACCA) of the United Kingdom, and a Fellow of the Zambia Institute of Chartered Accountants (ZICA).

 Career

-Ms. Kapwepwe is a professional chartered accountant, with experience in the areas of governance, public policy and financial management.
+Kapwepwe is a professional chartered accountant, with experience in the areas of governance, public policy and financial management.
 Her career extends over more than a quarter century in local, and international organisations, in both public and private sectors.

-Past assignments include as the Executive Director for the International Monetary Fund for the Africa Group One Constituency, based in Washington, DC.
+Past assignments include as the executive director for the International Monetary Fund for the Africa Group One Constituency, based in Washington, DC.
 She also served as the Deputy Minister of Finance and National Planning, in the Cabinet of Zambia.
-She has also served, in the past, as the Managing Director of the Zambia National Airports Corporation.
+She has also served, in the past, as the managing director of the Zambia National Airports Corporation.
 Before that, she was the contracts manager of Société Générale de Surveillance, based in Geneva, Switzerland.

-Other considerations

-Kapwepwe has in the past, served on the boards of the following companies: (a) Zambia Revenue Authority, the first woman to serve in as the chairperson of that board, since the foundation of the Authority in 1994. (b) She also served on the board of the Bank of Zambia. (c) BP Zambia Plc and (d) the Zambia Privatization Trust Fund.
+Kapwepwe was the first woman to serve as the chairperson of the Zambia Revenue Authority.
+She has also served on the board of the Bank of Zambia, BP Zambia Plc and the Zambia Privatization Trust Fund.